-Proposal #4: Expand the charge for the Board for Fair Campaigns and Political Practices to study and assess recommendations that address historical disenfranchisement, including, but not limited to: (1.) creating a budget for and support outreach organizations like Somos Mayfair or Latina Coalition in all districts throughout the City; (2.) setting policy for voting centers and drop-off boxes in equal proportions and distances in each district and throughout the City; (3.) set policy for reaching out to incarcerated teens in an effort to educate and guide them in the personal power of their voice.
+Proposal #2, Part C: Recommend that the Board of Fair Campaign and Political Practices study and assess recommendations that address historical disenfranchisement, including, but not limited to: (1.) creating a budget for and support outreach organizations like Somos Mayfair or Latinas United in all districts throughout the City; (2.) setting policy for voting centers and drop-off boxes in equal proportions and distances in each district and throughout the City; (3.) set policy for reaching out to incarcerated teens in an effort to educate and guide them in the personal power of their voice.